What is polymyalgia rheumatica (PMR)?

 What are the symptoms of polymyalgia rheumatica (PMR)?

-The main symptom of polymyagia rheumatica (PMR) is severe pain and stiffness, especially in your shoulders and thighs and usually affecting both sides.
+The main symptom of polymyalgia rheumatica (PMR) is severe pain and stiffness, especially in your shoulders and thighs and usually affecting both sides.
 Read more

 Related condition – giant cell arteritis (GCA)